Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 Rather than focusing on the artifacts themselves, I wove their specific stories of being hidden, discovered, and displayed as well as their unique storage ‘wrappings’: ceramic jars; dust; and metal boxes and milk cans.

-THE EXILE (I-VI)
+THE EXILE (I-?)

 – A Test in Creative Reinventions